DFHack/dfhack/docs/plugins/prospector.rst

 Tags:
 :dfhack-keybind:`prospect`

-Shows a summary of resources that exist on the map or an estimate of resources available in the selected embark area.
+Shows a summary of resources that exist on the map.
+It can also calculate an estimate of resources available in the selected embark area.

 Usage::